Carcraft

-Carcraft was an independent group of used car hypermarkets established in 1951 in Rochdale, Greater Manchester, England, with eleven locations around the country.
+Carcraft is a used car online dealership platform originally established in 1951 as a used car hypermarket in Rochdale, Greater Manchester, England, with eleven locations around the country.
 Stocking cars from Alfa Romeo to Volvo.
 Carcraft was established by Frank McKee, and was bought out in July 1998 by his sons Noel and Darren McKee.
-This was in a £50 million deal, backed by the Royal Bank of Scotland's Development Capital arm.
+Carcraft was placed into administration in 2015 and was bought by Reg & Louis Rix, owners and management team behind Car Finance 247.

 History

 Carcraft was established in 1951, by Frank McKee in Rochdale.
 In July 1998, his sons Noel and Darren McKee bought the business from him in a deal backed by the Royal Bank of Scotland’s Development Capital arm, valuing it at £50 million.
 In April 2000, Carcraft acquired a car supermarket located in Newport from Car Group for £10 million, whilst Car Group was in receivership.

 It also purchased a former Carland store located in Sheffield.
 In December 2000, Carcraft was put on sale, with a price tag of £200 million.

 In December 2005, Carcraft became the first independent second hand vehicle retailer to create and found a contract hire car company.
 Named ‘All in One leasing’, the business provided services to companies who have small to medium fleets of cars, with Carcraft leasing them new vehicles, then replacing them and selling the used vehicles at its used car supermarkets throughout the country.
 In October 2006, Carcraft acquired another four sites from Carland, which were located in Chertsey, Enfield, Lakeside, and Stockport.

 In April 2014, a management buyout was led by current Chief Executive Robin Bridge, and was backed by Apollo Ventures, for an undisclosed sum.
 On 30 April 2015, the company was placed into administration, suffering substantial losses and failing to keep up with rival marketing (marketing spend was £100k a week with a return of average sales of two hundred cars a week).
 Staff were told by the administrators the very same day leaving over five hundred people, with no redundancy pay or notice.